 Instead, for disposals by an individual of shares of the same class on or after 6 April 2013 of relevant EMI shares will be identified in the following way -

 - Firstly, with shares acquired on the same day, but applying the rule in TCGA92/S105 separately to relevant EMI shares and other shares of the same class.

 - Secondly, with shares acquired within the 30 days following the disposal, again applying the rule in TCGA92/S106A(56) separately to relevant EMI and other shares of the same class.

 - Then with relevant EMI shares on a “first in, last out basis”, because this maximises the holding period.

 - Lastly, with the other shares of the class, which would normally form a share pool under TCGA92/S104.

 EMI Shares acquired during the 2012-13 tax year

-Treating EMI shares acquired in 2012-13 as eligible for Entrepreneurs’ Relief causes a complication in that any disposal of shares of the same class in that year would have been a part disposal of the TCGA092/S104 “pool”.
-If the EMI shares were automatically treated as eligible for Entrepreneurs’ Relief then the calculation of gains for that year would be affected retrospectively.
+Treating EMI shares acquired in 2012-13 as eligible for Business Asset Disposal Relief causes a complication in that any disposal of shares of the same class in that year would have been a part disposal of the TCGA092/S104 “pool”.
+If the EMI shares were automatically treated as eligible for Business Asset Disposal Relief then the calculation of gains for that year would be affected retrospectively.
 Therefore the following rules apply for EMI shares acquired in 2012-13 -

-- where there were no disposals of shares of the same class during 2012-13, the EMI share acquired in that year will automatically be treated as relevant EMI shares, eligible for Entrepreneurs’ Relief,
+- where there were no disposals of shares of the same class during 2012-13, the EMI share acquired in that year will automatically be treated as relevant EMI shares, eligible for relief,

-- where there were disposals of shares of the same class during 2012-13, the individual may elect for the EMI share acquired in that year to be treated as relevant EMI shares, eligible for Entrepreneurs’ Relief.
+- where there were disposals of shares of the same class during 2012-13, the individual may elect for the EMI share acquired in that year to be treated as relevant EMI shares, eligible for relief.

 Where an election is made the effect for disposals made during 2012-13 is that -